anhtukhtn/books/the_pragmatic_programmer.md

 Don't say it can't be done; explain what can be done to salvage the situation.
 How to prevent it from happening again?

+### Software Entropy

+Don't live with Broken Windows.
+Fix each one as soon as it is discovered.

+Take some action to prevent further damage and to show that you're on top of the situation.

+### Good-Enough Software

+You can discipline yourself to write software that's good enough-good enough for yours users, for future maintainers, for your own peace of mind.

+#### Know when to stop

+Dont' spoil a perfectly good program by overrembellishment and overrefinement.
+Move on, and let your code stand in its own right for a while.

 ## Chaper 6: While you are coding